Title: Examining Public Pedagogies in Social Spaces for Antiracism

 Description : Community organizations (COs) play an essential role in improving the living conditions of citizens and in the collective defence of rights.
 In an effort to improve the impact of their actions and practices on collective well-being, more and more COs are showing interest in the use of evaluation.
 In practice, when designed to serve the interests of the community, evaluation has a positive impact on organizations and, by extension, on the citizens who use them.
 Despite the increased willingness of the community to use evaluation to inform their thinking, studies have shown that COs generally encounter barriers during the process.
 The presentation will highlight the factors that hinder the conduct of evaluations in a community setting, as identified in a sample survey of more than 100 Quebec-based COs in 2019.
 LaboÉval, a new initiative funded by the Social Sciences and Humanities Research Council of Canada, aims to strengthen the evaluation capacity of community organizations through a training, research and evaluation approach.
 The first cohort of LaboÉval, as well as the activities planned for the year, will be presented as examples illustrating various organizational evaluation capacity building strategies.

-Description: This presentation will describe findings from a scoping review on homelessness and sexuality.
-Findings will highlight how research has conceptualized sexuality within the context of homelessness, often taking a risk-based perspective and rarely examining normative or positive aspects of sexuality among people who are homeless.
+Description: This presentation will describe findings from a scoping review on homelessness and sexual intimacy.
+Findings will highlight how research has conceptualized sexual intimacy within the context of homelessness, often taking a risk-based perspective and rarely examining normative or positive aspects of sexual intimacy among people who are homeless.

 Title: A conversation with research ethics boards about inclusive research with persons with intellectual and developmental disabilities